By Mark Nichol

 In Sport mode, the car gets to 30mph in just 2.8 seconds, which is only one tenth of a second slower than a Golf GTI does it.
 Yep.
 What we have here is the definition of 'nippy'.

-The Honda E and the MINI Electric might be significantly more interesting than the Corsa-e, but this is the electric car you'll want to actually run because it will usefully assist the crushing mundanity of your daily existence, with its big range, its comfort, its space and its sense of being normal.
+The Honda E and the MINI Electric might seem more interesting than the Corsa-e, but this is the electric car you'll want to actually run because it will seamlessly fit in with your daily needs, with its big range, its comfort, its space and its sense of being normal.

 It's to Vauxhall's credit that the company appears to have done that deliberately.
 It has ensured that its electric supermini is as easy to live with as possible – so easy, in fact, that lots of those who may have intended to buy a petrol or diesel Corsa will be swayed into one of these.
 They'll then stay with electric cars ad infinitum.
 A good thing.